Gå till innehåll

 Ciampino Airport (CIA)

-The city’s second airport Ciampino (CIA) is situated 12km southeast of central Rome and is mainly served by low-cost and charter airlines.
-Bus: Some low-cost airlines have their own buses.
-The regular buses depart from the nearby underground station Anagnina.
-Taxi: A taxi ride from the airport and central Rome takes 20 minutes.
+The city’s second airport, Ciampino (CIA), is situated 12km southeast of central Rome and is mainly served by low-cost and charter airlines.
+Some of these airlines have their own buses.
+The regular buses depart from the nearby underground station, Anagnina.
+A taxi ride from the airport and central Rome takes 20 minutes.

 Arrival Guides Logo